jrengdahl/H503/README.txt

 Interesting things about the board are:
 -- Arduino Nano form factor
--- can be powewred from the USB port
+-- can be powered from the USB port
 -- uses the on-chip USB for a virtual serial console -- trace port